xander2508/Notes/5. Standard Information/Operating Systems/Windows/Event Log/Tools/Get-WinEvent.md

 Get-WinEvent -FilterHashtable @{LogName='Microsoft-Windows-Sysmon/Operational'; ID=1} -MaxEvents 1 | Select-Object -Property *
 ```

+Filter for `Process Create` events from the `Microsoft-Windows-Sysmon/Operational` log, checks the parent command line of each event for the string `-enc`, and then displays all properties of any matching events as a list.

 ```powershell-session
 Get-WinEvent -FilterHashtable @{LogName='Microsoft-Windows-Sysmon/Operational'; ID=1} | Where-Object {$_.Properties[21].Value -like "*-enc*"} | Format-List
 ```

+`| Where-Object {$_.Properties[21].Value -like "*-enc*"}`: This portion of the command further filters the retrieved events.
+The '|' character (pipe operator) passes the output of the previous command (i.e., the filtered events) to the 'Where-Object' cmdlet.
+The 'Where-Object' cmdlet filters the output based on the script block that follows it.

+- `$_`: In the script block, $_ refers to the current object in the pipeline, i.e., each individual event that was retrieved and passed from the previous command.
+- `.Properties[21].Value`: The `Properties` property of a "Process Create" Sysmon event is an array containing various data about the event.
+The specific index `21` corresponds to the `ParentCommandLine` property of the event, which holds the exact command line used to start the process.